Data Centers in Katowice

 Power Analysis

-Average Cost Of Power: Industrial electricity is priced at approximately €0.10/kWh, as of 2024.
-This competitive rate helps manage the total cost of ownership, especially for power-intensive applications.
-The grid is primarily coal-powered, with a growing share of renewables.
+Average Cost Of Power The average industrial electricity price is approximately €0.10/kWh, as of 2024.
+This competitive rate helps manage the total cost of ownership, especially for higher-density deployments common in AI and HPC workloads.
+The grid is predominantly powered by coal (~70%), with renewables contributing about 20%.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Katowice are strategically located to serve the Upper Silesian metropolitan area, a key economic zone for manufacturing, logistics, and automotive industries.
-This proximity enables low-latency services for local enterprise clients.
+Proximity To Key Business Districts Data centers in Katowice are strategically located to serve the Upper Silesian Industrial Region, a major hub for manufacturing, automotive, and logistics in Central Europe.
+This proximity provides low-latency connectivity for industrial IoT and supply chain management systems.

-Tax Advantage For Data Centers: Poland does not offer specific tax incentives aimed at data center construction or operation.
-The primary financial advantage comes from competitive operating costs, particularly power, rather than direct government tax relief.
+Tax Advantage For Data Centers There are no special tax exemptions or financial incentives targeted specifically at data centers in Poland.
+The primary financial advantage comes from the region's competitive operational costs rather than government tax policy.

 Natural Disaster Risk